adam1x/ThunderRedirect/README.md

 ## Note

 - This script is written in Python 3.
-It is not compatible with Python 2.
+It is not compatible with Python 2, mainly because of different behaviors of the `input()` function.

 ## Known issues